alu111222333/JSONtemplate/README.md

 JS library for single-page web applications

 # Parsing JSON into HTML
-This library take a lot of work for inserting data from JSON to HTML templates.
+This library make a lot of work for converting data from JSON to HTML.
-This is short documentation about this library.
 <br>
-For example we work with this JSON
+For example JSON
 ```javascript
 {
     "data":{